FormantIO/formant-ping-adapter/README.md

 Successful pings will be posted with a `success: true` tag, and failed pings will be posted with a `success: false` tag.
 The hostname will also be tagged to each ping.

+## Requirements

+System python must be 3.7 or greater.

 ## Usage

 To use the adapter, pull down this repository and create a zip file: